fantastic001/phd/rm/overview.md

 Formally, a graph embedding can be defined as a mapping function $f: V \rightarrow \mathbb{R}^d$, where $d$ is the dimensionality of the embedding space.
 The embedding should preserve the proximity and relationships between nodes in the original graph, such that nodes that are close or connected in the graph are also close in the embedding space.

-## Scope

-This paper aims to systematically review the existing literature on graph embedding techniques with applications in software engineering.
-The review will focus on identifying the state-of-the-art methods, their effectiveness in various software engineering tasks, and the challenges that need to be addressed for further advancements in this field.

 # Overview of graph embedding methods